leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 During warmer months/summer, food is at higher risk of being too warm causing **bacteria** to grow and multiply more rapidly.
 This results in a higher risk of **food poisoning** which of course is very dangerous.
 Businesses must take this aspect of food safety extra seriously in summer, due to improper storage of perishable food being particularly dangerous, and so, on average, businesses score lower in terms of Hygiene during warmer months.

 Cleanliness variations by season are more difficult to explain, since pests are active year-round but different months involve different pests.
 A possible reason for lower Cleanliness/Management in summer, especially August, is that staff take time off to go on **holidays** and simply take a break.
-If this is not done correctly, the kitchen cleanliness may decrease during this time provided nobody continues work to maintain good cleanliness standards, and a gap in management checks may also occur at around this time.
-The slightly higher levels of kitchen neglect during the summer may explain why businesses score slightly worse when inspected during this season, especially in August.
+If this is not done correctly, the kitchen cleanliness may decrease during this time provided nobody continues work to maintain good cleanliness standards, and a gap in management checks may also occur during this time.
+The slightly higher levels of kitchen neglect during the summer may explain why on average, businesses score slightly worse when inspected during this season, especially in August.

 ### Deprivation

-Wealth in the UK is not evenly distributed, with both very affluent and very deprived areas scattered nationwide, and the entire spectrum of affluence/deprivation levels in between.
+Wealth in the UK is not evenly distributed, with both very **affluent** and very **deprived** areas scattered nationwide, and the entire spectrum of affluence/deprivation levels in between.
 But of course, establishments exist everywhere, in rich and poor areas.
-A sample of affluent, average and deprived areas have been selected for analysis to determine any effects of deprivation on food safety standards.
+Samples of affluent, average and deprived areas have been selected for analysis to determine any effects of deprivation on food safety standards.

-For each category, 8 local authorities have been carefully chosen, with 6 in England, 1 in Northern Ireland and 1 in Wales.
+For each category, 8 local authorities have been carefully chosen after some research, with 6 in England, 1 in Northern Ireland and 1 in Wales.
 The selected local authorities are as follows:

 Deprived